Opening Times

 Heralding from Devon, Yonder Folk is a collaboration between well loved New Daze front-girl “Jessy Sellors” and former Yes Sir Boss frontman and solo artist “Matt Sellors”.
 Yonder Folk play a mix of original compositions and covers that have been inspired by the generational wealth of timeless music from over the decades that we all know and love.

-Saturday 8 August: Town of Cats (3pm-6pm) - sponsored by Moxy Hotel
+Saturday 8 August: Town of Cats with support from Iris Lee - sponsored by Moxy Hotel

 Energetic nine piece festival favourites, Town of Cats bring their love of afrobeat, latin grooves, big dirty riffs, trashy 80’s pop, half remembered musicals and entirely hallucinated toilet poetry to the stage.
 Humorous, dark and introspective tales delivered with a blasting brass section and electrifying synth solos, Town of Cats deliver a whirlwind performance that’s infectiously fun, gets audiences to their feet and keeps them dancing.
 With headline sets at Glastonbury’s Croissant Neuf, Shambala and Boomtown under their belt, cementing their reputation as one of the safest pair of between eighteen to twenty hands on the circuit.